WATCH: Bear Cam at Katmai National Park & Preserve in Alaska

-KREM 2 is excited to announce a partnership with Explore.org to bring viewers of the Inland Northwest a bear camera that live streams 24/7 from Katmai National Park and Preserve in Alaska.
+KGW's Spokane sister station KREM is excited to announce a partnership with Explore.org to bring viewers of the Inland Northwest a bear camera that live streams 24/7 from Katmai National Park and Preserve in Alaska.

 The Explore.org philanthropic mission is to connect humanity to nature, champion the selfless acts of others, and inspire lifelong learning and you can check them out on Facebook here.